MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Remove-NetFirewallHyperVRule.md

 - Local: The object originates from the local store.
 - MDM: The object originates from the MDM store.

-By default, the Local store is queried.
+By default, the local store is queried.

 ```yaml
 Type: PolicyStoreType[]